Natural Ways to Whiten Your Teeth

 Is Oil-Pulling Safe?

-This is an Ayurvedic idea from India, the world’s oldest medicine.
-It sounds quite a hassle, but many people swear by it.
+This is an Ayurvedic idea from India, and quite a hassle, but some people use it.
 Children and those with risk of oil ingestion (or oil inhalation – a tiny risk of lipid pneumonia) should not practice oil-pulling, nor anyone with poor coordination (tipping the head back could lead you to swallowing the oil).
 If the oil does not turn ‘thin and white’, you are not doing it properly.
 Reports are coming out that koalas are sometimes being harmed through harvesting eucalyptus, so choose other flavours for now.

 Georganics Oil-Pulling Mouthwash is sold in tins, with organic coconut & essential oils (peppermint, spearmint, tea tree, red mandarin).
 You basically swish it around in your mouth for a few minutes, and it loosens all the nasties from your mouth, which you then spit out.
 Some say this is so effective you have to be careful.
 If you use this with braces – when they are removed, you could end up with ‘two-tone teeth!’